chadwatson/react-remote-resource/README.md

 );
 ```

-This resource can fetch and store tweets for multiple users.
+This resource will fetch and store tweets by userId.
 Once it has fetched the tweets for a user it won't re-fetch them.
 Let's create a component that will render a user's tweets.

 ```jsx
 const UserTweets = ({ userId }) => {